Saliha Sultan (daughter of Ahmed III): Death

 Saliha Sultan died on 11 October 1778 in Bahariye Palace in Eyüp at the age of sixty-three, and was buried in Eyüp cemetery, Istanbul.
 After her death, her goods were captured by the treasury.
 Her houses and plots were assigned to Esma Sultan.

 Issue

 Saliha Sultan had a son and four daughters.

-By her first marriage, Saliha Sultan had at least a sons and a daughter:
+By her first marriage, Saliha Sultan had at least a son and a daughter: